microsoft/ALEX/README.md

 ./build/test_alex
 ```

-# Simple benchmark
-We provide a simple benchmark that measures the throughput of running point lookups and inserts on ALEX.
+We also provide a simple benchmark that measures the throughput of running point lookups and inserts on ALEX.
 To run on a synthetic dataset with 1000 normally-distributed keys:
 ```
 ./build/benchmark \